Fundamental sequences and fast-growing hierarchies for the Bachmann-Howard ordinal: The Hardy hierarchy

 \section{The Hardy hierarchy}

 If $\Lambda$ is a countable ordinal, a Hardy hierarchy for $\Lambda$ is a family of functions $(H_\lambda)_{\lambda<\Lambda}$ on the natural numbers, where $H_\lambda(n)$ is intended to be increasing both on $n$ and, asymptotically, on $\lambda$.
 As mentioned in the introduction, these functions are useful for majorizing the provably total computable functions of a theory $T$; for example, every provably total computable function of Peano arithmetic is eventually bounded by $H_{\ve_0}$.
 However, this hierarchy is not determined by the order-type of $\ve_0$ alone: it requires a `natural' notation system, as well as fundamental sequences, for $\ve_0$.
+More generally, Hardy hierarchies are defined with respect to systems of fundamental sequences.

 \begin{definition} Let $(\Lambda,\cfs\cdot\cdot)$ be a system of fundamental sequences.
 We define the {\em Hardy hierarchy based on $\Lambda$} as the function

 defined recursively by \begin{enumerate}

 \item $H_0(n) = n$,